Ragnarok93/ExynosTools-LSFG/README.md

-# ExynosTools-LSFG â€” Vortek Xclipse Vulkan Compatibility Layer
+# ExynosTools-LSFG Xclipse Vulkan Compatibility Layer

 ExynosTools-LSFG is a Vulkan compatibility and performance layer for Samsung Xclipse GPUs (Exynos / RDNA-based).
 It is a fork of